 Studies Show 'Proactive Policing' Works, But Social Cost Less Clear

-Any American who pays attention to law enforcement has heard of the strategies: "Broken Windows," "Stop and Frisk," "Zero Tolerance."
+Any American who pays attention to law enforcement has heard of the strategies: "broken windows," "stop and frisk," "zero tolerance."
 These are all variations on what's broadly known as "proactive policing": efforts to seek out and prevent the causes of crime before it happens, as opposed to a more reactive policy of just sending police when called.

 During the 1990s and 2000s, these approaches were widely credited for bringing down crime rates.
-But in the years since Ferguson, charges of racial profiling caused proactive policing to fall out of favor.
+But in the years since Ferguson, Mo., charges of racial profiling caused proactive policing to fall out of favor.
 Some critics say the methods don't even work as well as advertised, and they point to the fact that the murder rate stayed low in New York even after police curtailed the "stop and frisk" tactic (more on that below).

 And yet in other cities, the rollback of these methods has coincided with disturbing spikes in violent crime.
 Last week I reported from murder-plagued Baltimore, where the Freddie Gray riots and a Justice Department investigation pushed the department to end tactics that critics labeled "zero tolerance."
 Former police officials are furious, saying the abandonment of those methods has cost lives.

 The argument over proactive policing can be politicized, but now the National Academies of Sciences, Engineering and Medicine is trying to make it more scientific.
-It's just released a comprehensive survey of the research that's been done on the crime-fighting effectiveness of various policing strategies.
+It has just released a comprehensive survey of the research that has been done on the crime-fighting effectiveness of various policing strategies.

 There's more research to draw on than people suspect.
-The authors say we're actually in a "golden age" of methodical scientific studies of policing, and the report lays out which tactics are backed by the strongest evidence.
+The authors say this is actually a "golden age" of methodical scientific studies of policing, and the report lays out which tactics are backed by the strongest evidence.

-The findings are summarized in a handy table on page 141.
+The findings are summarized in a handy table on Page 127.
 Some of the highlights:

-"Hot Spot" policing — targeted patrols of specific trouble spots — is backed by strong evidence.
-This may be of interest in Baltimore, which ended the old practice of "clearing corners," under pressure from the Justice Department.
+"Hot spot" policing — targeted patrols of specific trouble spots — is backed by strong evidence.
+This may be of interest in Baltimore, which ended the old practice of "clearing corners" under pressure from the Justice Department.

-"Stop and Frisk" is more ambiguous.
+"Stop and frisk" is more ambiguous.
 There's strong evidence that it works when practiced in violent-crime hot spots, but the evidence is weaker for its effectiveness when practiced throughout an entire jurisdiction.

-"Broken Windows," the notion that addressing small problems can avert more serious crimes, has strong evidence when the tactic focuses on improving a neighborhood, such as cleaning up vacant lots.
-But when the tactic means wide-spread arrests of people for certain "quality of life" infractions, the evidence is weaker.
+"Broken windows," the notion that addressing small problems can avert more serious crimes, has strong evidence when the tactic focuses on improving a neighborhood, such as cleaning up vacant lots.
+But when the tactic means widespread arrests of people for certain "quality of life" infractions, the evidence is weaker.

-The survey includes assessments of other tactics under the "proactive policing" rubric, including up-and-comers such as software-driven "predictive policing" (verdict: too soon to tell.)
+The survey includes assessments of other tactics under the "proactive policing" rubric, including up-and-comers such as software-driven "predictive policing" (verdict: too soon to tell).

-An important caveat on all of this: the authors say these tactics should be employed only when constitutional.
-That leads to a question that crosses from criminology over into law: Does "proactive policing" equate unconstitutional policing?
+An important caveat on all of this: The authors say these tactics should be employed only when constitutional.
+That leads to a question that crosses from criminology over into law: Does proactive policing equate to unconstitutional policing?
 The report hedges its bets in a paragraph that reflects the political sensitivity of the larger debate:

 What long-term effect do these tactics have on a community and its relationship with the police?
 On that score, the report says more study is needed.